 Let’s begin with these questions: Do you depend on your partner for financial support?
 Could you pay all of your bills and maintain your current standard of living without help from anyone else?

-I recently wrote a post called Quitting My Six-Figure Job.
+I recently wrote a post called Quitting My High-Paying Job.
 If you haven’t read it yet, take a gander and then pop back over here.
 It serves as the backdrop for the words that follow.

 I think it’s valuable to read the whole article for context, but if you are short on time, here’s a brief synopsis.
 In 2011 I left my high-paying job to become a stay-at-home mom.
 In the past seven years, I’ve missed out on $1 million worth of potential income.
 If wisely invested, that money could have grown to more than $3 million throughout my lifetime.